Manuel Ezequiel Bruzual

-Manuel Ezequiel Bruzual (Santa Marta, Colombia, 1830 - Curaçao, 15 August 1868), was a military leader committed to liberal ideas.
-He was also in charge of the War and Navy Ministry in 1864, and in 1868 was designated provisional president of Venezuela.
+Manuel Ezequiel Bruzual (1830 in Santa Marta, Colombia – 15 August 1868 in Curaçao), was a military leader committed to liberal ideas.
+He was also in charge of the War and Navy Ministry in 1864, and, in 1868, was designated provisional president of Venezuela.

 Biography

 Bruzual participated actively in the Federal War, being known as the Courageous soldier of Federation, fought in Purereche, Santa Ines, Buchivacoa, Barquisimeto and Portuguesa.
 Later, once the Federalist movement took government, President Juan Crisóstomo Falcón designated him as War and Navy minister (1864), resigning to the position after being imprisoned for the charges of conspiring.